erisdisqordia/pleroma-fe/README.md

 npm run unit
 ```

+# For Contributors:

+You can create file `/config/local.json` (see [example](https://git.pleroma.social/pleroma/pleroma-fe/blob/develop/config/local.example.json)) to enable some convenience dev options:

+* `target`: makes local dev server redirect to some existing instance's BE instead of local BE, useful for testing things in near-production environment and searching for real-life use-cases.
+* `staticConfigPreference`: makes FE's `/static/config.json` take preference of BE-served `/api/statusnet/config.json`.
+Only works in dev mode.

+FE Build process also leaves current commit hash in global variable `___pleromafe_commit_hash` so that you can easily see which pleroma-fe commit instance is running, also helps pinpointing which commit was used when FE was bundled into BE.

 # Configuration

 Edit config.json for configuration. scopeOptionsEnabled gives you input fields for CWs and the scope settings.